 It’s important to learn & focus on the traditions, culture, and background of Native Americans.
 It is a day to celebrate the heritage of Native Americans and for both native and non-native cultures to unite so the many aspects of native culture can be shared.

-In American History, Thanksgiving Day is the day that the Pilgrims met the helpful Native Americans (Indians) and give them food and showed them the different farming techniques.
 Let’s teach your children about the Native Americans on this special day by making Native American themed crafts with them.
-Example of crafts include an Native American Indian Doll, Native American Indian Rattle, Native American Tepees, Native American Indian Headdress, Native American Totem Poles, and Native American Dream Catchers.
+Examples of crafts include Native American Indian Doll, Native American Indian Rattle, Native American Tepees, Native American Indian Headdress, Native American Totem Poles, and Native American Dream Catchers.

 9 Native American Crafts for Kids

 Traditionally the dream catcher is designed to snare bad dreams in its web while allowing good dreams to pass right through.
-Although the traditional dream catcher is made out of wood, sinew, and other natural materials, kids can make a simple version from some basic household supplies.
-This super simple dream catcher is made from paper plate and other easily available materials.
+Although the traditional dream catcher is made out of wood, sinew, and other natural materials, kids can make a simple version of some basic household supplies.
+This super simple dream catcher is made from paper plates and other easily available materials.

 According to NativeLanguages.org, the Hopi Indians made Kachina dolls to represent the lives of their spiritual or religious icons.
 Some of the icons they represent are the singer, the buffalo, the badger, the ogre, the hunter, the rainbow, the eagle, and the sun.
 The adults in the tribe used the Kachina dolls to teach the children about their culture and religion; as a result, Kachina dolls were not toys.

 According to Indians.org, the traditional feathered headdress could be many different colors and feature all kinds of designs.
 Among the Sioux, the culture thought to have originated the headdress, wearing it signified great power within the tribe.
 Feathers, sequins, beads, etc are generally used to adorn the headgear